Support in Adult Education and Training

 The common element among these models is their emphasis on the development of skills, enhancement of aptitudes, and preparation for the workforce or life generally.

-Helping Hands and support in Adult Education and Training
+Helping Hands and Support in Adult Education and Training

 The availability of social resources and student assistance significantly influences both learning outcomes and instructional processes (Merriam, et al. 2007).
 Students gain advantages from a variety of support mechanisms, which include supervision and tutoring.